daniel-junior-dube/vscode_banner_comments/README.md

 ### 0.1.0

 - Now detects and uses the file's comment tags to wrap the banner text!
 (Uses the blockComment to wrap the text or puts lineComments in front of each line)
+- Auto-trims whitespaces from the end of each line of the banner.

 ### 0.0.1